Jbrefach/WSC-ZCEE-Material/docs/labs/OAS3/Db2.md

   Download OAS3 Db2 Lab PDF
 </a>

-# OpenAPI 3 – OpenAPI 3 development for Db2 APIs Copy/Paste text file
+## OpenAPI 3 development for Db2 APIs Copy/Paste text file
+The Db2 copy/paste text file contains commands and other text used in this workshop.
+Open the file and use the copy-and-paste functions to enter commands or text.
+It will save time and help avoid typo errors.
+As a reminder text that appears in this file will be highlighted in yellow within the lab.

 <a href="../../pdfs/labs/OAS3/OpenAPI 3 development  for Db2 APIs CopyPaste .txt"
    target="_blank"